HEIG-VD-S3-PW/DAI-LAB-03/README.md

-# Streaming Video Manager
+# Video Manager Application

 ### Version 1.0.0

 A command-line utility to select videos on a remote server so you can then download them.
-The application allows you to easily connect yourself remotely to the server, help you choose a video and then plays it for you with your system-default video player.
+The application allows you to easily connect yourself remotely to the server, upload, download, delete, and list videos.

 ## Table of Contents
 - [Features](#features)